TurbulentGoat/loutube/README.md

 - **Playlist support** - handle single videos or entire playlists
 - **Livestreams!** It now detects if you are trying to watch/download a livestream.

+## Editing Tools

+So far, the following are available:

+- Trim video (keep original quality)
+- Transcode video (change quality/codec)
+- Convert format only (no quality change)
+- Convert to GIF
+- Add black bars for Instagram (post/reel/story)

+With more to come!

+You can select a video file by one of the following methods:

+- Recent downloads (previous 20)
+- Browse specific folder
+- Enter file path manually

 ## Removed auto cookie passing for Youtube URLs.

 I have decided to change the code that passes cookies automatically as I found out youtube bans accounts if they download too much.
 It still passes cooking/credentials to social media so yout can download from those, but nothing is passed to youtube.
 Fuck youtube.